phpDocumentor/phpDocumentor/README.md

     $ php vendor/bin/phpdoc

-Please not that we are not able to be compatible with all types of setups.
+*Please note* that we are not able to be compatible with all types of setups.
 In some situations phpDocumentor will block updates of other packages.
 We do not recommend using composer to install phpDocumentor.